iamrakesh28/pacman-game/README.md

 `pip3 install pygame`

-To run the game, execute the command `python pacmanGUI.py` on the terminal.
+To run the game, execute the command `python3 pacmanGUI.py` on the terminal.

 or